ipoogleduck/Veebo/README.md

-# Veebo version 0.2.3.3
+# Veebo version 0.4.1 BETA
-Veebo is a personal assistant that can answer questions and help you with your homework
+Veebo is a personal assistant that can do a lot of stuff.
+Download it from http://ipooglecodes.weebly.com
 # NOTICE:
 This program is in beta stage and may not be able to complete every function yet.
 <div align="center">